infumap/infumap/tools/gpu/README.md

 - `/pdf-extract` to the PDF extract service
 - `/pdf-extract/jobs` as the gateway-owned async PDF extraction job API

-The gateway also keeps legacy aliases for existing callers:

-- `/embed`
-- `/convert`

 The child services keep their own defaults:

 - `image_extract`: `127.0.0.1:8788`